mynar7/blog/content/blog/how-to-learn-anything/index.md

 > _I can accomplish that by using CAGED patterns to match  up with the chords in a progression."_

-And I get it.
-But remember I've played guitar for about 20 years.
+And I get it, but I've played guitar for about 20 years.
 If you're not a guitarist or not familiar with basic music theory, that tip is gibberish to you.

 Looking back at the handlebars example, I had to come to grips with a lot of foreign concepts.